 Wycliffe recognises that parents are key figures in helping their children cope with the emotional and physical aspects of growing up and in preparing them for the challenges and responsibilities of adulthood.
 The teaching offered by Wycliffe should be seen as complementary and supportive to the role of parents.
-Our Pastoral Support pages contain links and guidance for parents and where possible we will host events aimed at supporting families to address the issues raised by RSE.
+Our Pastoral Support pages contain links and guidance for parents and, where possible, we will host events aimed at supporting families to address the issues raised by RSE.
 This policy will be available for inspection via our website, and we will work closely with parents to ensure they are aware of what is being taught.

-Letters are sent to parents in Year 9 informing them of the RSE Programme, detailing which aspects of the curriculum parents have the right to refuse for their child.
-Currently parents have the right to withdraw their child from 'sex education' that is not part of the Science National Curriculum.
+Letters are sent to parents in Years 6, 7, 8 and 9 informing them of the RSE Programme, detailing which aspects of the curriculum parents have the right to refuse for their child.

+Currently parents have the right to withdraw their child from 'sex education' that is not part of the Science National Curriculum, after consultation with the Senior Deputy Head in the Prep School, and the Senior Deputy Head in the Senior School, although the school advises parents against this course of action.
+In accordance with the law, the biological aspects of human reproduction remain compulsory for all pupils, but parents may request to withdraw their children, up to and until three terms before their child turns 16, from sex education (but not Relationships or, Health Education); such requests should be discussed with the relevant Senior Deputy Head.
+After the point which marks three terms before a child turns 16, if the child wishes to receive sex education rather than be withdrawn, the school should make arrangements to provide the child with sex education during one of those terms.
 Should a parent choose to withdraw their child we will offer support via a meeting and ensure that their child's other learning is not disrupted.
 Additional support for use at home by parents can be accessed online via our Pastoral Support Pages.
-In a limited number of cases parents may borrow videos/DVDs to watch at home - this may be for review purposes or simply to watch and discuss them with their child.
+A number of informative weblinks can be provided for parents to review and discuss them with their child.